-Trujillo, a peaceful backwater in Extremadura.
+Trujillo, a peaceful backwater in Caceres.
 It was the 16th century.
 The boys are bored and the colourfully dressed nobleman comes to the village square and says how about some real adventure?

-Pizzarro and his buddies started running to the sea knowing the ship would be waiting for them and off they went to the greatest adventure Europe had to offer at that time.
-The New World.
+Of course, for the young, adventure is what they seek.
+So, Pizzarro and his buddies started running to the sea knowing the ship would be waiting for them and off they went to the greatest adventure Europe had to offer at that time: The New World.

 So, the quiet little town morphed into a beautiful jewel box of a city with Pizarro still grinning at the life he found.
 The Incas, of course, wished the boys had stayed at home.